BuckeyeSoftware/rex/doc/RENDER.md

 const FrameTimer& timer() const &;
 ```

-Which consists of a lot of information that can be queried with the following member functions:
+Which consists of information that can be queried with the following member functions:

 ```cpp
 Float32 mspf() const;